How Much Anchor Scope is Needed? We Break Down the Formulas

 Why is choosing the right scope important?

-To prevent dragging.
+To prevent anchor dragging.

 That’s the most crucial reason ship masters calculate the scope before dropping the anchor.